Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Soul.md

 title="(This card's original Level is always treated as 0.)
 You can Special Summon this card (from your hand or Graveyard) by banishing 1 other ‘Soul’ card from your field or Graveyard, but you cannot Summon ‘Soul Synchron’ this way by banishing the same type of card (Monster/Spell/Trap) again this turn.
 You can remove 1 Soul Counter from the field; this card gains 1 Level.">
 <img src="../../.assets/cards/monsters/Soul Shard.png" height="169px"
 title="Return this banished card to the Graveyard at the end of each turn.
-If you control a Level 4 or higher 'Soul' monster, you can Special Summon this card (from your Graveyard) to an adjacent zone.
-You can only Summon 'Soul Shard' this way twice per turn.">
+If you control a Level 4 or higher ‘Soul’ monster, you can Special Summon this card (from your Graveyard) to an adjacent zone.
+You can only Summon ‘Soul Shard’ this way twice per turn.">
 <img src="../../.assets/cards/monsters/Soul Shard.png" height="169px"
 title="Return this banished card to the Graveyard at the end of each turn.
-If you control a Level 4 or higher 'Soul' monster, you can Special Summon this card (from your Graveyard) to an adjacent zone.
-You can only Summon 'Soul Shard' this way twice per turn.">
+If you control a Level 4 or higher ‘Soul’ monster, you can Special Summon this card (from your Graveyard) to an adjacent zone.
+You can only Summon ‘Soul Shard’ this way twice per turn.">
 <img src="../../.assets/cards/monsters/Soul Shard.png" height="169px"
 title="Return this banished card to the Graveyard at the end of each turn.
-If you control a Level 4 or higher 'Soul' monster, you can Special Summon this card (from your Graveyard) to an adjacent zone.
-You can only Summon 'Soul Shard' this way twice per turn.">
+If you control a Level 4 or higher ‘Soul’ monster, you can Special Summon this card (from your Graveyard) to an adjacent zone.
+You can only Summon ‘Soul Shard’ this way twice per turn.">
 <img src="../../.assets/cards/monsters/Soul Fragment.png" height="169px"
-title="(This card's name is always treated as 'Soul Shard'.)
-Return this banished card to the Graveyard at the end of each turn.
-If a 'Soul' card is banished: You can Special Summon this card from your Graveyard.
-You can only Summon 'Soul Fragment' this way twice per turn.">
+title="Return this banished card to the Graveyard at the end of each turn.
+This card’s name becomes ‘Soul Shard’ while on the field.
+If a ‘Soul’ card is banished: You can Special Summon this card from your Graveyard.
+You can only Summon ‘Soul Shard’ this way twice per turn.">
 <img src="../../.assets/cards/monsters/Soul Fragment.png" height="169px"
-title="(This card's name is always treated as 'Soul Shard'.)
-Return this banished card to the Graveyard at the end of each turn.
-If a 'Soul' card is banished: You can Special Summon this card from your Graveyard.
-You can only Summon 'Soul Fragment' this way twice per turn.">
+title="Return this banished card to the Graveyard at the end of each turn.
+This card’s name becomes ‘Soul Shard’ while on the field.
+If a ‘Soul’ card is banished: You can Special Summon this card from your Graveyard.
+You can only Summon ‘Soul Shard’ this way twice per turn.">
 <img src="../../.assets/cards/monsters/Soul Fragment.png" height="169px"
-title="(This card's name is always treated as 'Soul Shard'.)
-Return this banished card to the Graveyard at the end of each turn.
-If a 'Soul' card is banished: You can Special Summon this card from your Graveyard.
-You can only Summon 'Soul Fragment' this way twice per turn.">
+title="Return this banished card to the Graveyard at the end of each turn.
+This card’s name becomes ‘Soul Shard’ while on the field.
+If a ‘Soul’ card is banished: You can Special Summon this card from your Graveyard.
+You can only Summon ‘Soul Shard’ this way twice per turn.">
 <img src="../../.assets/cards/monsters/Tearful Soul.png" height="169px"
 title="Return this banished card to the Graveyard at the end of each turn.
 If you take damage: You can Special Summon this card from your Graveyard.
 If this card is banished: You can send 1 ‘Soul’ monster from your Deck to the Graveyard.
 You can only use each effect of ‘Tearful Soul’ once per turn.">
 <img src="../../.assets/cards/monsters/Sorrowful Soul.png" height="169px"